 Airbus, a leading aerospace company, has embraced 3D printing to fabricate lightweight and intricate components.
 This innovative approach has not only significantly reduced manufacturing time but has also led to a substantial decrease in material wastage, as evidenced by Airbus’s adoption of this technology.

-Besides, the robotic technology is already quite diverse and includes different types of robots such as autonomous mobile robots and AGVs.
-These robots streamline material transportation in spacious warehouses and relieve people from excessive movement.
+Generally speaking, robotic technology is already quite diverse and includes different types of robots, such as autonomous mobile robots and AGVs.
+They streamline material transportation in spacious warehouses and relieve people from excessive movement.

-Another type, swarm robotics is used for large-scale manufacturing tasks.
+Another type, swarm robotics, is used for large-scale manufacturing tasks.
 Such robots work in unison for efficiency and precision.
-Festo’s BionicANTs demonstrate how swarm robotics can mimic collaborative behaviors in manufacturing.

 One prominent player in the field of edge computing for smart manufacturing is Intel.
 Its solutions have shown significant benefits in optimizing the performance of industrial processes.
 By deploying edge computing technologies, Intel has effectively reduced latency and improved response times in manufacturing settings.
 This is crucial for industries where split-second decisions can impact overall productivity, product quality, and worker safety.